 The built environment can also impact the rate of motor vehicle crashes that involve bicyclists.
-Bicycle related injuries are injuries in which an individual riding a bicycle collided, lost control or crashed into either a moving vehicle or a force residents to either drive or engage in unsafe walking and biking practices34.
+Bicycle related injuries are injuries in which an individual riding a bicycle collided, lost control or crashed into either a moving vehicle or a pedestrian33.

 When communities provide facilities such as sidewalks, crosswalks and bike lanes, it gives residents the ability to choose how they want to travel34.
-Not installing these types of facilities can pedestrian33.
+Not installing these types of facilities can force residents to either drive or oppage in upgafe